Abelisaurus: Classification

+In their description of the abelisaurid Llukalkan, Federico Gianechini and colleagues performed a phylogenetic analysis to test the affinities of the new taxon.
+The simplified strict consensus tree of the analysis is shown below.

 Paleobiology

 As the skull of Abelisaurus was relatively broad at the back, Bonaparte and Novas drew a comparison between the newly described species and the also wide-skulled Tyrannosauridae.
 They assumed that, just as tyrannosaurids, Abelisaurus were the apex predators of their ecosystem.

 In 2010, Paul proposed that Abelisaurus hunted titanosaurian sauropods, such as Antarctosaurus, Pellegrinisaurus, Barrosasaurus and Neuquensaurus.